 - A brief statement from the faculty member’s department chair indicating the academic department has approved the course for inclusion in its future offering.

 - A syllabus is not required for the proposal, but a preliminary version may be appended if planning has reached this level of development.
-A final syllabus and course number is required of all grant recipients by September 1, 2018.
+A final syllabus and course number is required of all grant recipients within one year of grant approval.

 Applications will be evaluated in terms of the clarity and quality of the course description; how well the proposed course fulfills the minor learning aims; potential for forging connections between existing courses and disciplines; and prospects of successful implementation (including potential student interest).
 Those who have not received a previous course development grant will be prioritized over previous recipients.
-Courses are typically offered one full academic year after the grant has been awarded.
+While courses are typically offered one full academic year after the grant has been awarded, courses already scheduled for an upcoming semester will also be considered for the grant.
+Applications should be submitted electronically to the director of the Office of Peace and Justice, Dr. Heidi Shaker.
+Proposals will be reviewed by the Peace and Justice Steering Committee and decisions are usually announced within a few weeks of the deadlines.